ElinorM/CodeMonkey-Home-Assignment/README.md

 - ChaptersList - List Component to display a list of chapters
 - Chapter - Button element for each chapter
 - ChallengesList - List Component to display a list of challenges according to Chapter button click.
-- Challenge - Challenge position and stars array acoording to the number of stars the user has earned for this challenge
+- Challenge - Challenge component inculdes challenge position and stars array acoording to the number of stars the user has earned for this challenge

 ### Available Scripts